amundo/adventure-game/components/game-item/game-item-docs.md

 </data-viewer>
 ```

-For an catalog of items, see the [items](../../items/item-catalog.json) page.
+For a catalog of items, see the [item catalog](../../items/item-catalog.html) page.

 ## Events